-Whenever we feel we are not moving forward in life, it has an effect on our mental and emotional state, and how we interact with others.
+Whenever we feel we’re not moving forward in life, it has an effect on our mental and emotional state, and how we interact with others.

-Our desire to progress, whether it is toward our projects or goals, is often affected by things we may not always be aware of.
-Oftentimes, it has to do with our mindset, which in turn, affects our behaviours.
+Our desire to progress, whether it’s toward our projects or goals, is often affected by things we may not always be aware of.
+Often, it has to do with our mindset, which affects our behaviours.

-While it may seem daunting initially to give up things we enjoy doing to move forward, it is often the small things we are doing everyday that could be inhibiting our progress.
-Here are five things we must stop doing in order to speed up our progress and move forward faster toward our goals.
+While it may seem daunting initially to give up things we enjoy doing to move forward, it’s often the small things we are doing every day that could be inhibiting our progress.
+Here are five things we must stop doing to speed up our progress and move forward faster toward our goals.

 - Focusing on what is not working.
-It is very easy to focus on all the things that are not going right.
+It’s easy to focus on all the things that are not going right.
 Our conditioning and our environment has a huge effect on our thoughts, feelings and behaviours.
 If we’re constantly exposed to negativity, that will have affect our mindset, which can cause us to look at our circumstances in a negative way.

-We must develop the habit of acknowledging what it not working and shift our focus to what is working or what we want.
+We must develop the habit of acknowledging what isn’t working and shift our focus to what is working or what we want.
 As the late Dr. Wayne Dyer often said, “When we change the way we look at things, the things we look at change.”

 - Being affected by other people’s opinion of you.
-A powerful lesson that has helped me is what other’s think of me is none of my business.
-This has eliminated the fear of being judged by others and it has also helped me let go of any guilt whenever I’ve made a decision that was not popular.
+A powerful lesson that has helped me is what others think of me is none of my business.
+This has eliminated the fear of being judged by others and it has also helped me let go of any guilt whenever I’ve made a decision that wasn’t popular.
 We’re all different and we should be comfortable with the choices we make if believe those choices are helping us move forward toward what we want.

-We all feel at times we are not moving forward as fast as we’d like to.
-Just know that you’re not alone.
-Whenever we start to feel we are not making progress, we should always evaluate what are the things holding us back and what are the things we should let go of in order to start moving forward again.
+We all feel at times we’re not moving forward as fast as we’d like to.
+Just know you’re not alone.
+Whenever we feel we’re not making progress, we should always evaluate what are the things holding us back and what are the things we should let go of to move forward again.

-Question: What is another thing we must banish now in order to move forward?
+Question: What is another thing we must banish now to move forward?